Logo

 Other trains from Charles de Gaulle Airport:

 High-speed TGV trains connect CDG with cities in France and neighboring countries.
-To plan your journey on the French National Railways, visit SNCF.com.
+To plan your journey on the French National Railways, visit the SNCF Web site.

 Airport buses